McDuffie County, GA Violent Crime Rates and Maps

 More cost data

-The C+ grade indicates that the rate of violent crime is about the same as that of the average US county.
-McDuffie County ranks in the 48th percentile for safety, meaning it is safer than 48% of counties but less safe than 52%.
-This analysis applies only to McDuffie County's official city boundaries.
+The C+ grade reflects how often assault, robbery, rape, and murder occur in McDuffie County against the average US county, where the rate is about the same as the norm.
+McDuffie County sits in the 48th percentile for violent-crime safety, ahead of 48% of counties and behind 52%.
+The grade covers only McDuffie County's official city boundaries.
 See the table below for nearby counties.

 The Cost of Crime™ in McDuffie County, GA